QUT-BDA-MOOC/FLbigdataViz/README.md

 Big Data: Data Visualisation

-This repo contains the files required to complete the activities:
+This repo contains the files required to complete the exercises:

 - Analyse customer campaign results using Tableau
 - Create an interactive map using D3.js